-Sam Park: In response to the feedback I have received from my 2014 presentation
+Sam Park: In response to the feedback I have received following my 2014 presentation at ICSA.

 After the release of my video presentation on the ‘How Well Do You Know Your Moon’ website last week (August 2015), there have been a lot of questions regarding the content that I wanted to address for the sake of clarification: